ROCm/HIP/docs/understand/programming_model.rst

 allocation/freeing all happen in the context of device streams, as described in `Managing streams <../how-to/hip_runtime_api/asynchronous.html#managing-streams>`_.

 Streams are FIFO buffers of commands to execute relating to a given device.
-Operations which enqueue tasks on a stream all return promptly and the command is executed asynchronously.
+Operations that enqueue tasks on a stream all return promptly, and the command is executed asynchronously.
 All side effects of a command on a stream are visible to all subsequent commands on the same stream.
 Multiple streams may point to the same device and those streams may be fed from multiple concurrent host-side